eollin/euclid/README.md

 # euclid
-Euclid - a landing page for "Euclid" construction company.
+Euclid - a landing page for "Euclid" construction company (one of the projects of Skillbox Web-development course).

 Duties: